vasylenko/devdosvid.blog/content/posts/2022/five-ways-to-verify-official-AMI-provider/index.md

     image: cover-image.png
     relative: true
     alt: How to find the AMI you cat trust among thousands available in AWS
-tags: [ami, ec2 ami, official ami, verified ami, aws ssm, aws cli, terraform, ami catalog]
+tags: [ami, ec2 ami, official ami, verified ami, aws ssm, aws cli, terraform, ami catalog, shared amis]
 categories: []
 ---

-EC2 AMI catalog consists of more than 160k public AMIs — a mix of Images created by users, published by vendors, and provided by AWS.
+EC2 AMI catalog consists of more than 160k public AMIs — a mix of shared AMIs created by users, published by vendors, and provided by AWS.

 So how to ensure that an AMI comes from the verified vendor or that is an official AMI published by AWS?